IT/OT Lifecycle Management

 5. Controlled Decommissioning

-Secure and controlled retirement of systems is essential to eliminate risks from legacy assets.
-UPTR™ ensures automated, traceable decommissioning by removing dependencies, revoking access and preserving required data for Compliance.
-This guarantees that outdated systems are cleanly removed without leaving security gaps, unmanaged components, or operational disruption.
+A structured and traceable decommissioning process includes removing dependencies, revoking access rights, and preserving relevant data and information required for compliance and audit purposes.
+This ensures that outdated systems are cleanly retired without leaving security gaps, uncontrolled components, or operational disruptions behind.

-System Decommissioning is not the end of a system - it prepares the next Provisioning phase.
-It's a critical step in maintaining a secure, compliant and resilient IT/OT environment.
-With UPTR™, organizations move from uncontrolled shutdowns to automated, auditable Lifecycle Management.
+System Decommissioning is not the end of a system - it is a critical step in maintaining a secure, compliant, and resilient IT/OT environment.

 Use Cases of IT/OT Lifecycle Automation